 Overall, the largest proportion of consumer expenditure for each country was for food, drinks and tobacco.
 Conversely, the leisure and education section shows the lowest percentages of spending among the five countries.

-- Word count in my model answer is 164 words.
-Aim for more than 150 words, but over 200 words is just overkill.
+- The word count in my model answer is 164 words.
+Aim for more than 150 words.
+Over 200 words is just overkill.